lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 Implementers should be aware that other implementations might exist that use a different approach for transferring CMP over HTTP.
-Further, implementations based on earlier I-Ds the led to
+Further, implementations based on earlier I-Ds that led to
-{{RFC6712}} might use an unregistered "application/pkixcmp-poll" MIME type.
+{{RFC6712}} might use an unregistered "application/pkixcmp-poll" Media Type.
+Conforming implementations MAY handle this type like "application/pkixcmp".

 # Security Considerations {#sect-5}